dotnetcore/FlubuCore/docs/en/FAQ/faq.md

     }
 	```

-	In sample above you could think that when property `SimpleSample` is accessed in
-	`ConfigureTargets` it would not be 0 but it is becuase `ConfigureTargets` method
-	is always executed before all targets that are executed with flubu
+In sample above you could think that when property `SimpleSample` is accessed in `ConfigureTargets` it would not be 0 but it is, becuase `ConfigureTargets` method is always executed before all targets that are executed with Flubu.

 	!!! note "ConfigureTargets is also executed before all target dependecnies and tasks that were added to target"